 The Edge of Seventeen soundtrack includes music by Santigold, Beck and Pixies.
-This info article contains spoilers for Kelly Fremon Craig’s 2016 film (now streaming on Netflix).
+This info article contains spoilers and song details for Kelly Fremon Craig’s 2016 movie on Netflix.
 Visit the Soundtracks of Cinema section for more streaming guides.

 Starring Hailee Steinfeld as Nadine Franklin, The Edge of Seventeen features a soundtrack that matches the protagonist’s personality.
 The film establishes its indie spirt with the opening needle drop and complementary visuals, while the collective song usage mostly underscores Nadine’s perspective as she attempts to rediscover herself while repairing damaged relationships.
 Overall, the film includes nearly 30 music moments, including one that involves a body horror drawing of an animated male with penis hands.
 Here’s a Soundtracks of Cinema guide for every song in The Edge of Seventeen.

 Read More at VV — Soundtracks of Cinema: ‘Slumberland’

 The Edge of Seventeen Soundtrack: Every Song in the 2016 Movie

 - “Who I Thought You Were” by Santigold (00:00:00): The Edge of Seventeen soundtrack song plays as Nadine arrives at school.
 A close-up visual on the character’s shoes establishes a sense of identity, which ironically contrasts with her storyline throughout the film.

 - “Everything” by KAPTAN (00:08:00): In a flashback moment, 13-year-old Nadine eats a cheeseburger during a fast-food trip with her father Tom (Eric Keenleyside).
 “Everything” can be briefly heard as Steinfeld’s character changes the song on the radio.
 Seconds later, Tom asks his daughter to switch the music back to Billy Joel.